raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 - [Trump: The Art of the Deal]
 - [Think and Grow Rich]
-- [The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living] by Ryan Holiday
 - [10x Is Easier Than 2x: How World-Class Entrepreneurs Achieve More by Doing Less]
 - [The Laws of Human Nature] by Robert Greene
 - [12 Rules for Life_ An Antidote to Chaos] by Jordan B. Peterson